 If you know nickel breaks you out or turns your finger green, you'll want to stay away from stainless steel.

-Wood is gorgeous rather you get an entirely wooden ring or one with accents.
-There is a lot that can be done with wood in terms of design and they're lightweight.
+Wood is gorgeous!
+Men love a good hardwood- Whether you get an entirely wooden ring or one with accents, guys just can't get enough.
+There is a lot that can be done with wood in terms of design and a bonus is they're lightweight.
 There is one thing to keep in mind if you go with this material for your ring, however.

 You can't let it soak in water.
-It won't be affected if you get caught in a rain shower every once in a while but if you wear it in the shower every day you may run into some problems.
+It won't be affected if you get caught in a rain shower every once in a while but if you wear it in the shower every day you may run into some problems over time.

 If you live an active lifestyle silicone is an excellent ring material choice.
 It fits close to the finger so you can easily slip your work gloves over it.
 You also don't have to worry about it slipping off because it got snagged on something.

 After you choose what material you want your ring made out of, it's time to choose a style.
-The main three are classic, carved, and alternative.
+The main three are classic, hammered, and alternative.

 Classic styled rings are sleek and traditional which makes them one of the most popular choices for men.
 They're not very flashy.
 They don't come with stones or carvings but they're still quite lovely.

-Carved rings put a modern spin on the classic ring look by adding in etched edges.
-Many men go with this style for their ring because it looks a bit more masculine than the classic ones.
+Hammered rings for men put a modern spin on the classic ring look by adding in hammered edges.
+Many guys go with this style for their ring because it looks a bit more masculine than the classic ones.
+Most jewelers apply a brushed finish on top of the hammered facets to remove the sharp edges which gives the wearer a more comfortable feel.

 Alternative styled rings are made out of non-traditional metals such as cobalt and chrome.
 The edges are either rounded or beveled which make them a popular choice for men who already wear necklaces and other jewelry on a regular basis.